A-NZ-PEPPOL/A-NZ-accreditation-documents/New Zealand PEPPOL Authority/README.md

 **Australian Accredited SP** = Any Service Provider that has received accreditation in Australia (mutual recognition).
 This may include Australian based or international service providers.

-**Established SP** = Service Providers accredited with another PEPPOL authority (but not Australia).
+**Established SP** = Service Providers accredited with another Peppol authority (but not Australia).

 ## Testing Requirements

 There are 3 stages of testing required to complete the accreditation process:

 1. Using the test network for unit testing in your own environment
-2. OpenPEPPOL testbed (Access Point Provider only)
+2. OpenPeppol testbed (Access Point Provider only)
 3. Interoperability testing

 ## Collecting your Test PKI certificate

-You will receive instructions on how to obtain your Test PKI Certificate when you become a member of OpenPEPPOL.
+You will receive instructions on how to obtain your Test PKI Certificate when you become a member of OpenPeppol.
 This certificate allows you to operate on the test network, and will enable you to complete the required interoperability testing.

-**Be sure to download your test certificate within ten days.** Certificates not downloaded within this timeframe will expire and you will need to raise a request with OpenPEPPOL to have the certificate renewed.
+**Be sure to download your test certificate within ten days.** Certificates not downloaded within this timeframe will expire and you will need to raise a request with OpenPeppol to have the certificate renewed.

 ## OpenPeppol Acceptance Testing (Access Point Providers only)

-Once you have completed unit testing in your own environment you can commence acceptance testing in the OpenPEPPOL central test bed.
+Once you have completed unit testing in your own environment you can commence acceptance testing in the OpenPeppol central test bed.
 This formally tests your access point’s compliance with the Peppol eDelivery Network specifications.

 Successful completion of acceptance testing is a pre-requisite for interoperability testing.